JuliaIO/HDF5.jl/doc/jld.md

 ### /_refs

 For any "container" object in `/` that needs to reference sub-objects, there's a group of the same pathname under `/_refs` containing the references.
-The referenced items are either datasets or groups (depending on whether they also need references).
 Within `/_refs`, datasets may themselves need additional references.
 These are stored in a sub-group; the letter "g" is appended to prevent name conflicts with the dataset of references.

 ### /_types